 Attend and present at a national/international meeting in the NAFTA zone (United States, Canada, and Mexico).
 Students can attend other conferences, but it will not complete the Research Track requirement and may not be supported financially by the track.

-- Submit a first-author manuscript and evidence of submission Submit by December 1st (NOTE THIS IS DIFFERENT THAN GRADES FOR IDPT 8601 OR IDPT 8602)This is what the students fall MSA grade is based on.
+- Submit a first-author manuscript and evidence of submission Submit by December 1st (NOTE THIS IS DIFFERENT THAN GRADES FOR IDPT 8601 OR IDPT 8602)This is what the students' fall Research Track grades is based on.

 - All research track students will present at the MSA Capstone presentation in March of graduating year.

 - Optional – Students present a poster format at the annual campus Student Research Forum—December of Phase IV.

 Students may spend up to